Marco Aurelio Severino

 Marco Aurelio Severino (November, 1580 – July 12, 1656) was an Italian surgeon and anatomist.

 Biography

 Severino was born in Tarsia (Calabria, Italy), of Giovanni Jacopo Severino, a lawyer.
-He died of plague in 1656 in Naples.
+He died in a 1656 epidemic of plague in Naples.

 Adept of the atomist views of Democritus, he disregarded Aristotle.
 He met Tommaso Campanella and corresponded with William Harvey and Thomas Bartholin.
 He was familiar of the works of scientists of the antiquity like Galen and Lactantius.

 He also was the author of a book called The philosophy of chess (La filosofia degli scacchi).

 Controversy

 Besides his brilliant career as a surgeon and professor, his works present an ambiguous aspect.
 He includes mystic speculations, and his work attempts to coincide with his religious beliefs.